J-81/GeneLab_Data_Processing-1/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable/README.md

 ### 1. Install R and R packages

-We recomment installing R via the [Comprehensice R Archive Network (CRAN)](https://cran.r-project.org/) as follows:
+We recommend installing R via the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) as follows:

 1. Select the [CRAN Mirror](https://cran.r-project.org/mirrors.html) closest to your location.
 2. Click the link under the "Download and Install R" section that's consistent with your machine.